anjackson/codex/content/_inbox.md

 Each pattern has been sythesized from a set of practical experiences, examples of which are evidenced in the _Practices_ section.

 This belongs in systems breakdown: AIP noun/verb, AIP is what it is, versus AIP the role it plays.
+Something something actually this makes sense because the SIP is what crosses the boundary, it's all AIP, and also because you want the Thing (AIP and DIP) to survive longer than any particular repostory system.

 Structure